How OCR Can Help Employees Fight Through Most Mundane Tasks

 No one is saying it will be easy to eliminate paper documents promptly.
 For instance, in the legal sphere where the cost of a mistake is rather high, verification and validation of documents require human involvement.
 However, many other business areas are in dire need of intelligent automation of document flow processes to digitize tones of printed invoices, tickets, and receipts already now.

 Businesses around the US and Europe waste too much time on managing traditional paper document workflow – around 46% – instead of focusing on core processes.
-And 65% of businesses sought to leverage the power of data and digitize paper documents in the year 2018.
+And 65% of businesses seek to leverage the power of data and digitize paper documents in the year 2018.
 Is it enough to completely get rid of tons of paper in the coming years?
 No, it seems not.

 As for a helping hand with this challenge, it is artificial intelligence (AI) that is developing by leaps and bounds year after year.
 Namely, it is machine learning (ML) and optical character recognition (OCR) technology.
 And OCR can become your employees’ best assistant in combating routine manual tasks.